Team-2-HZ/nutrition-calculations/README.md

 ### **/nutrition/meal/:id**

-returns the nutritional info for the last meal and it's ingredients
+If no ID is specified it returns all meals, else it returns the meal with specified ID

       requires: